cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/math-review.md

   - Review of trigonometry
   - Review of vectors
   - Conceptual notion of fields
+objectives:
+  - Be able to draw and utilize a right-handed coordinate system
+  - Calculate the side lengths of a right triangle using the Pythagorean theorem
+  - Calculate the angles around a right triangle using sine, cosine, and tangent
+  - Perform basic operations on vectors (addition, subtraction, scalar multiplication, etc.)
+  - Calculate dot and cross products of vectors
+  - Describe a scalar and vector field, conceptually
 ---

-## 🎯 Objectives

-* Be able to draw and utilize a right-handed coordinate system
-* Calculate the side lengths of a right triangle using the Pythagorean theorem
-* Calculate the angles around a right triangle using sine, cosine, and tangent
-* Perform basic operations on vectors (addition, subtraction, scalar multiplication, etc.)
-* Calculate dot and cross products of vectors
-* Describe a scalar and vector field, conceptually

 ## 📋 Sequence